Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 {% endtab %}
 {% endtabs %}

-The `collectLaunchInfo` API is used to enter visual preview mode.
-After visual preview mode is enabled, a red colored floating button is displayed on the app screen which can be pressed to easily re-enter visual preview mode.
+The `collectLaunchInfo` API is used to enter the visual preview mode.
+After the visual preview mode is enabled, a red floating button is displayed on the app screen.
+This button can be pressed to enter the visual preview mode again.

 {% tabs %}